smoothtom/numeral-system-converter/README.md

 * Hexadecimal to Decimal conversion
 * Hexadecimal to Octal conversion
 * Hexadecimal to Binary conversion
+* Decimal to Hexedecimal conversion
-* Decimal to Hexedecimal --> in Progress
+* Octal to Hexadecimal --> in Progress

 * a setup function which navigate through this programm